Diving gas laws

 C = k × P

-At constant temperature, the amount of gas dissolved in a liquid is proportional to the pressure of the gas above the liquid.
+At constant temperature, the amount of gas dissolved in a liquid is proportional to the pressure of that gas above the liquid.
 This is THE fundamental principle of decompression.

 Diving applications